Guide 14 chapters

 At Launch

-Confirm targeting is correct, verify pixel is firing, test call tracking, and establish baseline metrics.
+Confirm targeting parameters, verify pixel fires correctly, test call tracking, and lock in baseline metrics.

 3

-Monitor delivery and pacing, review verified visits weekly, track conversions, optimize based on performance, and refresh creative as needed.
+Monitor delivery weekly, review verified visits, track conversions, optimize underperforming segments, refresh creative quarterly.

 Timeline Expectations